bshort092/bshort092.github.io/process.md

 **5.** _Exploratory Data Analysis._

 Visualizations used to look at data: <br/>
 We used tables to view the data using Excel.
+It's hard to view multi-dimensional data any other way and this is as multi-dimensional as it gets, so tables seemed like the best way.

 Insights gained: <br/>
 There is a lot of data!
 We we able to see very quickly how the two .csv's were connected.